-Detailed market assessments for exports and Foreign Direct Investment (FDI) were conducted using data from Brookings, Columbus 2020 and other sources.
+Detailed market assessments for exports and Foreign Direct Investment (FDI) were conducted using data from Brookings, One Columbus and other sources.
 That data was supplemented with information collected directly from companies in the Region, including 135 companies for the exports market assessment and 28 foreign-owned companies for the FDI market assessment.

 Key Finding 1: Exports and FDI support high-quality job creation